mchong-github/mikechong-test/README.md

   - CD
 > For CD, a git repo can be utilized to integrate and store large amount of "jobs" to be scheduled in the cluster.
-> Then, each repo/branch can be setup with an automatic trigger(ie. git commit) in the event of new code has been added to deploy into the desired environment
+> Then, each repo/branch can be setup with an automatic trigger(ie. git commit) in the event of updated code to be deployed into the desired environment

   - Evaluation Criteria
 > Since this exercise was to deploy Nomad(from Hashicorp), I looked into few tools from Hashicorp and found 'hashi-up" tool to get things started.